makevoid/bitcoin-address-watcher/Readme.md

-# bitcoin-tx-notifier
+# bitcoin-address-watcher

-Bitcoin transaction notifier - on 0 and on 1 confirmations, queries blockcypher api periodically - supports notification via Pushover
+Bitcoin address watcher // transaction notifier - on 0 and on 1 confirmations, queries the blockchain via the blockcypher api, sends you a push notification when detects a transaction - supports push notification via Pushover

 ### Prereqs